woprd/ctfs/csa/csc2024/townpulse/README.md

 ### Step 3: Flag Retrieval

 Now the flag's gotta be here somewhere, normally I use `find` (looking for flag.txt) or `grep` (looking for string FLAG within a file) on the entire file system.
-Trying find first:
+Trying find first

 ```bash
 # find / -name flag.txt -type f